Poisons and dangerous products for dogs

 Garage, cellar, workshop

-Many of these products have no off-putting taste at all, some are even sweet and tempting: you can't rely on your dog to avoid them.
+Many of these products taste of nothing off-putting, some are even sweet and appealing: you can't rely on your dog to avoid them.

-The signs vary depending on the product and can be delayed.
+The signs vary with the product and can be delayed.
 At the slightest doubt, you call, you don't wait for them to get worse.

 Keep a close eye